DomySh/TerminalMenu/README.md

 In this header file there are function (Compatible with Mac OSX and Windows) for create the Menu:

 - MenuCreate(const std::vector<std::string> &voice,const char* intestation="",int n=0,const char* arrsym="<-")
+                  ^ -> can be also an array of strings or an array of char array

 For example: MenuCreate(v,"SELECT THE ANSWERE","<<:-|",1);
 The is the principal function that create the menu and return the number of the position of the voice in the vector